 Pros & Cons

-- Members of AARP can access other benefits such as its many travel discounts and the AARP VISA credit card, which allows members to earn reward points.
+- Members of AARP can access other benefits such as discounts on travel, entertainment, shopping, finance products, and the AARP Mastercard Rewards Card, which allows members to earn reward points, even towards travel perks.

-- Membership fees are low at only $16 per year with a free membership for a spouse or partner.
+- Membership fees are low at only $12 per year with auto-renewal and includes a free membership for a spouse or partner.

 - Some members may not want to receive the numerous marketing fliers sent to members by mail and email.